George Beverly Shea: Billy Graham Crusades

 The Hour of Decision radio program was produced in the recording studio of Arthur "Guitar Boogie" Smith in Charlotte, North Carolina.
-On 5 December 1950 the Hour of Decision radio broadcasts began in Atlanta, Georgia on 150 radio stations.
+On 5 December 1950 the Hour of Decision radio broadcasts began in Atlanta, Georgia, on 150 radio stations.
 By its fifth week Hour of Decision had the largest audience of any religious radio program in history.
 By 1952 Shea sang regularly on this program.

 Because of Shea's weekly singing on the Hour of Decision radio broadcast since 1950 and his numerous personal appearances, his voice is recognized now in Africa, Asia, Australia, Europe, South America, and throughout North America.

 Recording career (1951 to 2013)

 Shea has recorded approximately 500 vocal solos on more than seventy albums (including nine compact discs) of religious music on both the RCA Victor and Word Records labels.
 Shea has recorded songs with orchestral accompaniment, as arranged and conducted by musical directors, such as Hugo Winterhalter, Ralph Carmichael, Bill Walker, Nathan Scott, Norman Leyden, Jimmy Owens, Kurt Kaiser, Danny Davis, Charles Grean, and Radio City Music Hall organist, Ray Bohr.
 His albums have been produced by RCA Victor's Steve Sholes, Brad McCuen, Darol Rice, Cliff Barrows, Don Hustad, Bill Fasig, and John Innes.
+His rich Canadian baritone voice can also be heard on Ricky Skaggs album Mosaic.